Cornus canadensis: Uses

 It is used as ornamental groundcover in gardens.
 It prefers moist acidic soil.
 The wildflower author Claude A. Barr was of the opinion that the crimson berries are even more attractive than the flowers.

 The fruits are edible raw but have little flavor.
 The pulp does not easily separate from the seeds.
 The berries can be cooked, strained, and combined with other fruits or used for pudding.

 In culture

 Claire Waight Keller included the plant to represent Canada in Meghan Markle's wedding veil, which included the distinctive flora of each Commonwealth country.
+Although not officially named, Cornus canadensis is considered by the Master Gardners of Ontario to be Canada's national flower.